-It is the responsibility of the University to protect life and property from the effects of disasters within its own jurisdiction.
-Texas A&M University has the primary responsibility for initial emergency management activities.
+Texas A&M University is responsible for the protection of life and property from the effects of disasters within its own jurisdiction.
+The University has the primary responsibility for initial emergency management activities.
 Information located in this section is designed to give an overall picture of incident management.
 It will primarily clarify the purpose and explain the University's overall approach to an emergency (i.e., what should happen, when, and at whose direction) to include the division of local, state, federal, and any intermediate interjurisdictional entities.